 Basic Musical Notation

-All music must be written before it can be read, understood, and played by musicians.
-To do this, a system of notation has been developed that gives musicians the information they need to play music as the composer intended it.
+Especially in the days before audio recording and playback, music was often written out as a means of preserving and communicating it.
+To do this, a system of notation was developed that gives musicians the information they need to play music as the composer intended it.

 - The Staff